saippuakauppias/git-backup-tool/README.md

 Backup your data (mysql or pgsql dumps, media files, scripts, etc) in private git repositories (bitbucket or github).

-Important: I know - this is very hardcore way to save your data.
+**Important**: I know - this is a very hardcore way to save data.
 But I need collect my sql diff's.

 It scripts for test this possibility.